miker704/Strife/patches2.md

     - Fixed a glitch where channel drop down modal does not close when opening user settings modal and shows itself after a restyling of components.
     - Placed DmServerNavBar in Friends homepage container (Dashboard).
+    - Placed DmServerNavBar in Dmserver Container instead of routing it seperately.

 ## Backend Changes